aiven/aiven-docs/docs/products/opensearch/howto/opensearch-and-nodejs.md

 The boolean clause types each affect the document relevance score differently.
-Both `must` and `should` positively contribute to the score, affecting the relevance of matches; `must_not` sets the score to 0, ensuring that the document won\'t appear in the results. `filter` clause is similar to `must`, however it has no effect on the relevance score.
+Both `must` and `should` positively contribute to the score, affecting the relevance of matches; `must_not` sets the score to 0, ensuring that the document won't appear in the results. `filter` clause is similar to `must`, however it has no effect on the relevance score.